OpenOF/OpenOF/README.md

 The framework was tested using Ubuntu 12.04, 64 bit and libraries with the following version number.
 - CUDA 5
 - Python 2.7
-- sympy 0.7.1  It is recommended to use this version as the sympy.cse function in version 0.7.2 does not work for some expression (http://www.mail-archive.com/sympy@googlegroups.com/msg15986.html).
+- sympy 0.7.1 or 0.7.3

+  It is recommended to use this version as the sympy.cse function in version 0.7.2 does not work for some expression (http://www.mail-archive.com/sympy@googlegroups.com/msg15986.html).
 - Thrust 1.6
 - CUSP 0.3
 - numpy 1.6.1